-DeMoine returns for her third season as an assistant softball coach at Stevenson in 2012.
+DeMoine returns for her fourth season as an assistant softball coach at Stevenson in 2014.

 A 2010 graduate of Salisbury, DeMoine played four seasons for the Sea Gulls from 2007-10.
 During that time, she won four CAC championships, went to three NCAA Regionals and one NCAA Division III Softball Championship.
 As a catcher, she played in 74 games, hitting .310 with 27 hits, including five doubles and four home runs, and 33 RBIs.

 As a senior, DeMoine hit .293 in 30 games, totaling 12 hits and 19 RBIs in 41 at-bats, all career-highs, while serving as a team captain and helping lead the team to a 36-6 record, a No. 3 national ranking, a CAC championship and an appearance in the NCAA Regionals.
 She had the best game of her career against Gallaudet on Apr.
 6, 2010 when she was 3-for-4 with a double, walk, four runs and four RBIs.